*this post has been added for those who want to know a bit more about me, as I have replaced the info on my “about me” page!

 Back when I was 18, I attended Athens University of Economics and Business to study Business and Management.
 A few years later I graduated with a Bachelor and a Masters Degree with specialisation in management and technology.
 Growing up, I was a “high flyer” in school and my teachers conspired with my parents to push me towards a profession with “high status” and “good prospects for a career and a good salary”.

-I wasn’t made for that, though.
+I wasn’t made for working behind a desk, though.
 I have always had a talent for anything physical.
 I tried every sport there is when I was young and knew I was made for that.
 I was a competitive swimmer during elementary school and played volleyball throughout my high school years.
 When I turned 21, the sport of windsurfing won me over.
 5 years after picking up the sport, I started competing on an international level in the World Championship of the PWA.
 Although I didn’t pursue a “proper” professional career as an athlete, I did quite well in international events, including 2nd in one of the competitions in Gran Canaria 2008, 5th overall PWA Wave in 2009 as well as 2011.
 I also hold the greek wave & freestyle title in women.

 Life changing events

 My journey involves two major upsets where I had to change course.
 I had an accident whilst training jumps on the water in March 2010: I sustained a quadruple fracture on the body of my C2 vertebra.
 Second accident: April 2014, I was hit by a vehicle whilst crossing the street.
 The bumper of that car hit me right under the knee and I sustained a 6th degree tibial plateau fracture on my right leg.
 Although this accident marked the end of my competitive aspirations it turned out to be a blessing, too.
 As we say in Greece, ill winds blow somebody (or somewhere) good!
-After several months in rehab/physiotherapy, I realised that my natural working environment is not a desk and a computer (although I do spend a lot of time studying nowadays!!); I became increasingly interested in learning how the human body works, decided to start coaching people in windsurfing and embarked on a new career as a coach to help people practice sports, maintain a healthy body, fight disease and reach their goals.
+After several months in rehab/physiotherapy, I realised that my natural working environment is not a desk and a computer (although I do spend a lot of time studying and learning!!); I became increasingly interested in learning how the human body works, decided to start coaching people in windsurfing and embarked on a new career as a coach to help people practice sports, maintain a healthy body, fight disease and reach their goals.

 My first experience teaching windsurfing was in 2008 and I started doing it without any proper qualification.
 I organised the first “girls windsurfing camp” in Greece, aiming to introduce more girls to the sport and inspire them to progress in windsurfing.
 Between 2008 – 2011, my girls camps had a total of 300 participants, a record number for Greece.
 In 2011 I completed my first windsurfing coach certification.